 I was standing in my local lottery shop with a bunch of winning tickets in my hand, waiting in the queue to cash them in.

-And the guy ahead was making small talk with the shop owner about the $27 million jackpot just won further up our island.
+And the guy ahead was making small talk with the shop owner about the multi-million jackpot which had just been won.

 I looked at him to see if he was joking.

 But all he said was that it was too far.
 It was a 6-hour trip and he didn't have the time.

 It made me wonder what strange beliefs some people hold.

 And the thought of a "lucky shop" was one of the oddest.

 Here's why I think that way...

 FACT: It doesn't matter WHERE you buy your tickets.

 The numbers have no geographical preference.
 They don't all swoop down on some small town and decide to nest there.